 Scripture Passage: Proverbs 19:11-12

-Unjustified anger is like an acid that brings harm to anything it is poured on, including the very container it inhabits.
-We have an Enemy who delights in this kind of anger.
-In it, he creates opportunities for us to wreck our own lives and destroy our own testimonies.
+It’s been said that unjustified anger is like an acid that brings harm to anything it is poured on, including the very container it inhabits.
+If we can’t control our temper, we risk wrecking our lives and destroying our testimonies.

-Through this story, we see it is not only possible to possess a righteous anger, it is expected.
+It is not only possible to possess righteous anger, but it is also expected.
 In fact, injustice ought to stir us and move us to act.
-Never once in any of the four Gospels did Jesus retaliate when He was personally attacked and abused, even unto His brutal, unmerited death on the cross.
+Never once did Jesus retaliate when he was personally attacked and abused, even when He was crucified.
 Yet, Jesus was moved with righteous anger to act when He saw other people being attacked and abused.

-If we want to follow the example of Jesus, we are instructed to get stirred up about the injustice around us; and to get angry at the right time for the right reason against the right thing in the right way.
+If we want to follow the example of Jesus, we are instructed to get angry at the right time, for the right reason, against the right thing, in the right way.

 Apply it to your life

 Is there a sudden, sinful, stubborn anger in your life that is controlling you?
-It is time to break free of it.
-Don’t let another moment go by without recognizing it, repenting of it, and rebuking the Enemy, so that you may be emptied of it and filled with the Spirit of righteousness.
+Recognize it, repent of it and rebuke the enemy, so that you may live righteously and protect your testimony.